CONTACT

 There are namely two types of Investment Management Business: (i) “Discretionary Investment Business,” which is carried out by a settlor company of an investment trust, J-REIT and so forth; and (ii) a “Fund Management Business,” which is run by a hedge fund, venture capital, and so forth.

-The number of registered financial instruments business operators engaged in the investment management business is 353 as of May 31st, 2017.
+The number of registered financial instruments business operators engaged in the investment management business is 429 as of March 31st, 2024.

 Specially permitted business, etc. for qualified institutional investors, etc.